Effects of $p$-wave Interactions on Borromean Efimov Trimers in Heavy-Light Fermi Systems: Introduction

+It is known that Efimov effects do not occur in systems with resonant $p$-wave interactions\;\cite{Nishida2012Jul}.
+Recent studies by Chen and Greene\;\cite{Chen2023Mar} also revealed that no true Efimov effect appears in systems comprising three equal-mass fermions with mixed $s$-wave and $p$-wave interactions.
+However, in these cases, one or two $p$-wave unitary channels emerge at unitary.
+Moreover, a recent study\;\cite{1021468SciPostPhys} indicates the existence of $p$-wave induced trimers in mass-imbalanced F-F-A systems when a sufficiently large and positive scattering length is considered, along with the presence of $p$-wave interactions between two fermions.
+In systems with a mass ratio greater than 13.6, which support Efimov effect in $1^{-}$ channel, additional $p$-wave unitary channels are anticipated when fermion-fermion interactions are taken into account.
+This raises the question of whether the presence of $p$-wave fermion-fermion interactions alters the nature of Efimov effect in $1^{-}$ channel in F-F-A systems and what impact these interactions have on the Efimov three-body parameter.

 To address these questions, we consider a system consisting of two heavy identical fermions of mass $M$ and one light particle with mass $m$, interacting via Lennard-Jones potentials that effectively mimic the finite range and repulsive core of realistic interactions.
-Each fermion interacts with another particle in the vicinity of an $s$-wave resonance, while the two identical fermions interact in the $p$-wave channel.
-We investigate the critical value of the interspecies $s$-wave scattering length $a_{c}$ at which the borromean state with $L^{\pi}=1^{-}$ symmetry appears for seven experimentally interested systems with mass ratios $M/m$ ranging from 6 to 30.
+We investigate the critical value of the interspecies $s$-wave scattering length $a_{c}$ at which the borromean state with $L^{\pi}=1^{-}$ symmetry appears for seven experimental systems of interest with mass ratios $M/m$ ranging from 6 to 30.
 The universal properties of $a_{c}$ and the influence of $p$-wave fermion-fermion interactions on its value are studied within the adiabatic hyperspherical representation.

 This paper is organized as follows: In Sec.
 II, we present our calculation method and all necessary formulas for calculations.
 In Sec.
 III, we discuss the results and emphasize the significant role of $p$-wave interactions in F-F-A systems.
 Finally, we conclude and summarize our work in Sec.
 IV.
 Throughout the paper, atomic units are employed unless stated otherwise.